xarvh/squarepants/NOTES.md

 Main goals
 ----------

-* A language for indie games
+* Ergonomics
+  - easy to read for non-experts
+  - easy to write, quick to modify
+  - less symbols, more words

 * Performance
-  - Must be able to transpile to GLSL without significant performance penalty
+  - transpile to GLSL without significant performance penalty
-  - Must be able to mutate values in place
+  - limited ability to mutate values in place

 * Readability
-  - Minimalist design
+  - minimalist design
-  - No "magic", explicit is better than implicit
+  - no "magic", explicit is better than implicit
-  - No global state
+  - no global state
-  - Human-friendly symbol names
+  - human-friendly value names

 * Fast iteration
   - User code CAN use escape hatches